Fl0p/OpenCV-iOS/README.md

 # OpenCV for iOS

-## Version 2.4.3.2
+Just Compilled OpenCV framework for iOS.

-Compilled OpenCV framework for iOS.
+Have different versions (see tags)

-## Use
+## Usage:

 Use `.mm` flies instead of `.m` (Objective-C++)

-Header includes:
+Add import:

 	#import <opencv2/opencv.hpp>